desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 ### Negative

 - Storing extra subspace grant info takes up more storage space;
-- Slow down the transaction operation since having more check in the deducting fees phase.
+- Having more check in the deducting fees phase slow down the transaction operation.

 ### Neutral